-] Total evel 1 Lev vel 2 Level 3
+- Total Level 1 L evel 2 Level 3

-(In thou
+(In thou ands)

 Liabilities subject to fair value measurement:

 Interest rate swaps (a) \$ 2,983 \$ \$ 2,983 \$

 Employment agreement award (b) 4,326 4,326

 Total \$ 7,309 \$ \$ 2,983 \$ 4,326

-(a) Based on London Interbank Offered Rate ("LIBOR").

-(b) Pursuant to an employment agreement (the "Employment Agreement") executed in April 2008, the Chief Executive Officer ("CEO") will be eligible to receive an award amount equal to 8% of any proceeds from distributions or other liquidity events in excess of the return of the Company's aggregate investment in TV One.
+- (a) Based on London Interbank Offered Rate ("LIBOR"). - Pursuant to an employment agreement (the "Employment Agreement") executed in April 2008, the Chief Executive Officer ("CEO") will be eligible to receive an award amount equal to 8% of any proceeds from distributions or other liquidity events in excess of the return of the Company's aggregate investment in TV One.
 The Company reviewed the factors underlying this award during the quarter ended December 31, 2008 and concluded its originally recorded value of approximately \$4.6 million should be reduced to \$4.3 million.
-The Company's obligation to pay the award will be triggered only after the Company's recovery of the aggregate amount of its capital contribution in TV One and only upon actual receipt of distributions of cash or marketable securities or proceeds from a liquidity event with respect to the Company's membership interest in TV One.
-The CEO was fully vested in the award upon execution of the Employment Agreement in April 2011, or earlier if the CEO voluntarily leaves the Company or is terminated for cause.
+The Company's obligation to pay the award will be triggered only after the Company's recovery of the aggregate amount of its capital contribution in

+TV One and only upon actual receipt of distributions of cash or marketable securities or proceeds from a liquidity event with respect to the Company's membership interest in TV One.
+The CEO was fully vested in the award upon execution of the Employment Agreement, and the award lapses upon expiration of the Employment Agreement in April 2011, or earlier if the CEO voluntarily leaves the Company or is terminated for cause.
 The Company engaged an independent third party to perform a valuation of the award.
 (See Note 8 - Derivative Instruments and Hedging Activities.)